Code-Institute-Submissions/jcurran1289-COVID-SITE-jc-pp2_NovResub/README.md

 ### Features Left to Implement
--The ability to apply a date filter on the time series -The ability compare coutries to each other
+-The ability to apply a date filter on the time series -The ability to compare a countries numbers to another country.

 ## Technologies Used
 I used the following languages, frameworks and libraries to build this website: